fuzzylabs/website/hugo/content/join-us.md

 * Experience, personal or professional, with Jupyter or R studio.
 * Knowledge of relational databases such as Postgres or MySql, as well as no-sql databases like MongoDB, Redis, etc. A good understanding of data modelling is essential and experience with cloud-based data warehousing platforms such as Google BigQuery is a bonus.

-It's okay if you don't tick all the boxes; the most characteristic is a sense of curiosity that drives you to learn new things.
+The most important characteristic is a sense of curiosity that drives you to learn new things, so if you don't tick all the boxes right now, don't let that stop you.
 We use the most appropriate and up-to-date technology available, so that means you'll need to adapt to change rapidly.
 Put another way, we're not looking for a technology-x programmer, we're looking for a willing-to-try-anything programmer.

 ## Responsibilities